-At the end of the second quarter of 2020 the assets of the GSU Defense Fund stood at slightly more than \$4.7 million.
+As of Oct.
+8, 2020 the market value of the assets of the GSU

+Defense Fund stood at slightly more than \$4.9 million.

 When GSU enters agreement renewal bargaining, union members have the financial resources they need to sustain a collective bargaining fight when the need arises.
-Currently strike/lockout pay for participating GSU members is 75 percent of the individual's net regular pay plus payment of premiums to continue group insurance and health benefits coverage.
+Currently strike/lockout pay for participating GSU members is 75 percent of the individual's net regular pay, plus payment of premiums to continue group insurance and health benefits coverage.